feslima/metacontrol/docs/html/_sources/gui/load_sim_tab.rst.txt

 .. math::
     fco2out/fco2in \geq 0.9

-If you have an interval, simply break it into two constraints (A lower bound and an upper bound constraint).
+If you have an constraint interval, simply break it into two constraints (A lower bound and an upper bound constraint).